Taxi Orange

-Taxi Orange was an alternative to the Big Brother reality show, quite popular in Austria.
+Taxi Orange was an alternative to the Big Brother reality show.
 It was broadcast by the public television channel ORF.
 The idea, like Big Brother, was to lock up a group of people in a closed environment, only allowed to leave operating an orange taxi within the city of Vienna as a source of income and interaction with the world outside.

 The habitat and the taxi interior were videotaped and used to produce a 30-minute daily summary.
 Each week, viewers elected a winner who had to decide on the exclusion of one colleague.
 The winner received 1 million Schillings.
 Two seasons (2000, 2001) were produced.